+44 (0) 131 650 4285

 4.05, 4th Floor Right, 18 Buccleuch Place

 Aileen Christianson has worked as a researcher and editor on the Duke-Edinburgh edition of The Collected Letters of Thomas and Jane Welsh Carlyle since 1967 after an MA (hons.) in English and History at the University of Aberdeen.
 After 25 years of research with some teaching in the department, she became a lecturer in the department, October 1993, and a senior lecturer, October 1995.
 Her teaching areas have been mainly in nineteenth and twentieth century Scottish women’s writing, in particular Muriel Spark, Liz Lochhead, Nan Shepherd, Willa Muir and Susan Ferrier, as well as other English and Scottish women writers in her honours course, Victorian Women Writing, and a wide range of twentieth Scottish women’s fiction from the 1920s to the 1990s.
+She is now an honorary fellow in the School.

 This article was published on Nov 26, 2012